 As an 80’s kid, I had the privilege of growing up during, what’s commonly known as, Disney’s second golden age of animated movies.

-I relished all-time classics such as The Little Mermaid, The Lion King, Beauty and the Beast and many more, during the peak years of my childhood.
+I relished all-time classics such as The Little Mermaid, The Lion King, Beauty and the Beast and many more, during the peak years of my youth.

 Whenever the word “love” was tossed around in these movies, it pertained to the romantic bond between the leading male and female character.
-This inadvertently gave me (and other kids in my generation) the false impression that the only kind of love that existed in the world was the kind that gave us butterflies in our stomachs!
+This inadvertently gave me, and other kids in my generation, the false impression that the only kind of love that existed in the world was the kind that gave us butterflies in our stomachs!

-About 2500 years ago, within the distinguished enclaves of their stately forums, they created six words that captured the essence of the many shades of love that we can experience during our lifetime:
+About 2500 years ago, within the enclaves of their stately forums, they created six words that captured the essence of the many shades of love that we can experience during our lifetime: